 In a stand mixing bowl, add the water, yeast, and honey.
 Mix with a spoon to combine then let it sit for 5 minutes until foamy.

-1 packet active dry yeast, about 2 ¼ teaspoons, 1 cup warm water, 1 tablespoon honey
+2 ¼ teaspoon active dry yeast, 1 cup warm water, 1 tablespoon honey

 Add the flour, salt, olive oil, and parmesan cheese to the bowl.
 Use the dough hook attachment to knead the dough on low speed for 8-9 minutes or until the dough is soft, smooth and elastic.

-2 ¾ cup all-purpose flour, 1 tablespoon olive oil, 1 teaspoon kosher salt, ½ packed cup parmesan cheese
+2 ¾ cup all-purpose flour, 1 tablespoon olive oil, 1 teaspoon kosher salt, ½ cup parmesan cheese, packed

 Shape the dough into a ball and place it in a lightly oiled large bowl.
 Cover the bowl with a clean towel or plastic wrap and place it in a warm spot to rise until doubled in size, about 20-30 minutes.